Menendez Brothers: Cousin Says Lyle And Erik’s Claims Of Sexual Abuse By Their Father Are True

 Before the murders were over on August 20, 1989, Erik and Lyle Menendez shot their father five times and fired nine bullets into their mother.
 The final rounds were reportedly fired into the kneecaps of the victims in an attempt to make the killings look like a mob hit.

-[Featured Image by AP Photo/Nick Ut, File]
+[Featured Image by AP Images/Nick Ut, File]